Shane Victorino: Minor Leagues

-After playing two more seasons in the Dodgers farm system, with Jacksonville and the Las Vegas 51s of the Triple-A Pacific Coast League.
+Victorino played two more seasons in the Dodgers' farm system, first with Jacksonville before moving on to the Las Vegas 51s of the Triple-A Pacific Coast League.
 Victorino was again selected in the Rule 5 draft, on December 13, 2004, by the Philadelphia Phillies.
 He again failed to stay with the major league club, and was offered back to the Dodgers.
 The Dodgers declined, so the Phillies retained his contract and assigned him to their Triple-A minor league club, the Scranton/Wilkes-Barre Red Barons of the International League.
 He hit .310 in 126 games with the Red Barons, with 18 home runs and 70 RBI, earning International League All-Star and Most Valuable Player honors.
 Additionally, he was selected as a Baseball America second team Minor League All-Star, a Triple-A All-Star and Phillies Minor League Player of the Year.

 2005

 Victorino received a September call-up to the Phillies and hit his first MLB home run on September 22 off Tim Hudson of the Atlanta Braves.